kcarnold/cs344/content/activities/2021-03-15-reflection-5/index.markdown

 Compute grades for each item as follows, and replace the "*comments*" placeholders with a brief evidence (e.g., "I got through all but 2 or 3 of the code cells (link here)") and how you feel about it ("feel mostly confident, but can we talk more about `DataObjectClassWrapperThing` in section *XZY*?").

 -   For chapter 5, consider your Active Reading notebook, since there was no reading quiz or check-in quiz here.
-You are welcome to make a different argument for how you engaged with and understood it.
+If you didn't do one, you are welcome to make a different argument for how you engaged with and understood it.

 -   **Lab 2**: Consider mostly the post-lab quiz.
 If you think you learned more (or less?) than the quiz grade suggests, argue so here.